Accusations of fake news are everywhere these days. Thanks to the President’s Twitter-happy fingers, this term is now part of the American vernacular.

 I remember the nervousness I felt at the thought that “this could be the year.”
 Some people even sold their stuff and prepared for the rapture.

 And the latest was September 23, 2017, yes, just weeks ago.
 Once again the Christian rumor mill was churning.
 Now the planets were supposedly aligned perfectly with a prophecy in Revelation 12.
 And that would be the day.
-And it all happened to be the same day as our national simulcast event, Dare 2 Share Live.
+And it all happened to be the same day as our national simulcast event for evangelism, Dare 2 Share Live.

 Somebody asked me months ago, “Did you pick the date of Dare 2 Share Live to coincide with the rapture?”
 Nope (but it would have been pretty cool for thousands of teenagers to be raptured while out sharing the Gospel!).